Report: Ticket-Splitters Play Key Role in Battleground States

 "I think voters are being more discerning about all of this than a lot of the political class, the media, gives them credit for," they added.

-According to FiveThirtyEight, Walker leads Warnock in the majority of the publications polls conducted from Oct.
+According to FiveThirtyEight, Walker leads Warnock in the majority of the publication polls conducted from Oct.
 29 to Nov.
 2. And Georgia's Republican Gov. Brian Kemp leads in all polls conducted from Oct.
 29 to Nov.
-2 against his Democratic opponent Stacy Abrams.
+2 against his Democrat opponent Stacey Abrams.

 In Pennsylvania, Republican Senate candidate Mehmet Oz appears to be gaining momentum against the state's Lt.
 Gov. John Fetterman, as Oz, who was 8 points behind Fetterman in September, is now locked even.